- Funding opportunities

 The cooperation between Germany and New Zealand addresses many different research topics, both countries contributing with their expertise and infrastructures.
 Top scientists in Germany and New Zealand are particularly successful in the following fields:

 - geo, marine and polar research

-Another example of excellent cooperation with researchers from New Zealand is marine research, particularly the joint research in the context of the trips of FS “Sonne” in 1998, 2003 and 2007.
-FS “Polarstern” stayed in Wellington in Januar 2010.
+Another example of the excellent cooperation with researchers from New Zealand is marine research, particularly joint research in the context of the research cruises of the German Research Vessel 'Sonne' which regularly visits New Zealand.

-Inspired by the Alexander von Humboldt Foundation, and after mutual high-ranking visits in 2004, New Zealand set up the “Julius von Haast Fellowship Fund”, a scholarship programme for German scientists which complements AvH scholarships.
-Discussions are currently focusing on intensifying the cooperation in nanotechnology, IT and communication technology and biotechnology/health research, including in the context of European funding programmes.
-New Zealand’s R&D cooperation with Europe is significantly impacted by a science posting with the New Zealand embassy in Brussels and the embassy of New Zealand in Berlin.
+Upon the initiative of the Alexander von Humboldt Foundation (AvH), and as a follow-up to mutual high-level visits in 2004, New Zealand set up the , a scholarship programme for German scientists which complements AvH scholarships.
+Also, in the context of European funding programmes the discussions are currently focusing on intensifying the cooperation in nanotechnology, IT, communication technology and biotechnology/health research.
+New Zealand’s R&D cooperation with Europe is supported by a science counsellor at New Zealand’s Embassy in Brussels and the Embassy in Berlin.

-The International Bureau (IB) has been responsible for implementing the bilateral STC with New Zealand since 1996.
-Commissioned by the BMBF, the International Bureau has the objective of expanding the network of German universities, research institutions and companies with New Zealand and as such makes a contribution to implementing the international dimension of the BMBF’s specialised programmes.
+The International Bureau (IB) of the DLR Project Management Agency has been responsible for the implementation of the bilateral STC with New Zealand since 1996.
+On behalf of the BMBF the International Bureau aims at expanding the network of German universities, research institutions and companies with New Zealand.
+Thus, it contributes to implementing the international dimension of the BMBF’s specialised programmes.

 The IB’s cooperation with New Zealand has the aim of

 - facilitating the establishment of connections in the field of own research priorities, particularly climate research and oceanography